Pacing ahead to conquer the next-gen technology & drive business growth

 Account opening is a risky business with tedious steps for banks as well, processes like the authentication of documents to verification of identity, place of stay, KYC norms fulfilment, financial information etc. is critical for safeguarding the banks' integrity.
 All these time-consuming activities resulted in a long waiting period and follow-ups for customers, basically a bad version of customer experience.

-Digitalization has changed the banking paradigm from the physical facility to a mobile phone app, thus pressurizing all the aspects of “digital experience”.
-This experience is surely not limited to being user friendly but has expanded to identifying what the customer wants, suggesting the right fit and make it available quickly with minimum customer intervention.
+Digitalization has changed the banking paradigm from the physical facility to a mobile phone app, thus pressurizing all the aspects of the “digital experience.”
+This experience is surely not limited to being user-friendly but has expanded to identifying what the customer wants, suggesting the right fit, and making it available quickly with minimum customer intervention.
 Banks invest their resources in designing products/services that cater to a variety of their target base, promoting these consume costs in this highly competitive environment.
 If the process to avail a particular service or product becomes too lengthy or tiresome for a customer, it’s certainly an opportunity loss for the bank.
 The COVID-19 situation has forced all business verticals to make changes to their customer contact & connect mediums, hence laying a great emphasis on digital channels.

 The traditional paper-based account application and on-boarding methods operational in banks may prove to a deterrent as it involves filling up long application forms, verification of identity/address proof documents and background/signature verification which are all done in person, lengthening the time in updating various records and departments.
 Such operational conditions and uncertain times, where countries are forced into lockdowns highlight a need for change in methodologies; else the impact would be seen on the bottom lines.